AriaSalvatrice/AriaModules/README.md

 Lawyer's corner
 ---------------

-Yeah, the rules are a bit complicated, but here goes the breakdown:
+Yeah, the rules are a bit complicated.
+If they cause licensing incompatibilities (besides the intended virality of the GPL) lemme know.
+Here goes the breakdown:

-### Source code of invidivual modules
+### Source code of individual modules

 The code of the Aria Salvatrice Signature Series Synthesizer Modules is distributed under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).
 The modules come without any warranty and might recklessly endanger life and limb, the usual.